 Vaporization is one of the safest and cheapest ways to use cannabis.
 It’s also one of the most effective.
 A vape pen is relatively simple to use.
 Simply screw in a cartridge of either THC-rich or CBD-rich cannabis oil, depress the button, and take small puffs until you get the desired effect.
 Vape pens make it easy to control your dosage.

-If you’re already a vaper, many cannabis oil cartridges will also fit on most vape mods – just make sure that you dial down the wattage to around 7.
+If you’re already a vaper, many cannabis oil cartridges are available in the form of Cannabis or CBD Vape Oil and E Liquid.
+These come in a variety and will also fit on most vape mods – just make sure that you dial down the wattage to around 7.
 You can also invest in a dry herb vaporizer as well, which vaporizes ground cannabis directly, but these are more expensive.

 What is Cannabis Oil?